department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-07-Submission-Status/Research Plan.md

- **We are hoping to talk with Veterans like you who have had a mix of experiences filing for benefits from VA.
+ **5) We are hoping to talk with Veterans like you who have had a mix of experiences filing for benefits from VA.
 How much do you trust Veterans Affairs to fulfill our country’s commitment to Veterans?**    [Recruit a mix]
  -  High level of distrust

  -  Moderate level of distrust